-Site Information Proposed access: Not known yet but will take account of the new mid-Catterick A1(M) roundabout in order to access the strategic road network and potentially use Lords Lane to access the Local Access Road.
+Site Reference: MJP17 Land to the south of Catterick Site Information Proposed access: Not known yet but will take account of the new mid-Catterick A1(M) roundabout in order to access the strategic road network and potentially use Lords Lane to access the Local Access Road.
 Current use: Agriculture Site area: 81.52ha Minerals Estimated Reserve: 3,000,000 tonnes (submitter information) Annual output of 150,000 - 250,000 tonnes estimated Estimated date of commencement: Unknown at present, likely to be in the later part of the join Plan period.
 Proposed Life of Site: Unknown at present Proposed Land Use Extraction of sand and gravel from a new extraction site.
-NPPF Vulnerability Classification Water compatible Overview of flooding <5% of the site is within Flood Zones 2 and 3.
+NPPF Vulnerability Water compatible Classification 50/ (// '/ '/ '/ '/ '/ '/ '/ '/ '/ '/ '/ '/ ' Overview of flooding <5% of the site is within Flood Zones 2 and 3.
 Surface water flooding low risk (1:1000 (0.1%)) to high risk (1:30 (3.33%)) affects about 10% of the site.
 Ditches and small streams on the site are the focal point for much of the surface water flooding.
 However, as extraction is likely to change the topography of the site where flooding occurs across this site is likely to change as extraction progresses.
-The site lies across five 1km squares on the Environment Agency's 'Areas Susceptible to Groundwater Flooding Map', four of which have details of levels susceptibility to groundwater flooding and one of which has no data.
-The 1km square at the extreme south of this site is susceptible to superficial deposits flooding (>25% to <50% of the 1km square is susceptible), while the other 1km squares are subject to Clearwater and superficial deposits flooding >25 to $50\%$ in the parts and $25\%$ in the parts and $125\%$ in the parts and the part from a <50% in the centre and <25% in the north-east), apart from a 1km square along the central eastern edge of the site which is susceptible to Clearwater flooding (<25%).
+The site lies across five 1km squares on the Environment Agency's 'Areas Susceptible to Groundwater Flooding Map', four of which have details of lovels susceptibility to four of which have details of levels susceptibility to groundwater flooding and one of which has no data.
+The 1km square at the extreme south of this site is susceptible to superficial deposits flooding (>25% to <50% of the 1km square is susceptible), while the other 1km squares are subject to Clearwater and superficial deposits flooding >25 to <50% in the centre and <25% in the north-east), apart from a 1km square along the central eastern edge of the site which is susceptible to Clearwater flooding (<25%).
+Relevant Local SFRA Hambleton and North West Yorkshire